Is Your New Oven Safe? Food Safety Guide for Modern Appliances

 • Poultry: 165°F

-• Reheat Safely: Always reheat leftovers to an internal temperature of 165°F. Soups and gravies should reach a rolling boil.
+• Reheat Safely: Always heat leftovers until they hit 165°F. Soups and gravies should boil.

-By implementing these habits, you can significantly reduce the chances of food-related illnesses affecting your family.
+By getting into these habits you’re really lowering the chances of food-related illnesses affecting your family.

 Avoiding Cross-Contamination

-Cross-contamination is a leading cause of foodborne illnesses, and it often occurs unknowingly in the kitchen.
-Here’s how to minimize risks:
+Cross-contamination is a major cause of foodborne illnesses happening often without you realizing it.
+Here’s how to cut down on risks:

-• Separate Raw from Cooked: Always use separate cutting boards for raw meats and other foods like vegetables or bread.
-This simple step helps prevent harmful bacteria from spreading.
+• Separate Raw from Cooked: Make sure to use different cutting boards for raw meats and other foods like fruits or bread.
+This small step helps keep dangerous bacteria from spreading.

-• Wash Your Hands: Regularly wash your hands with soap and water before and after handling food.
-This includes after touching raw ingredients.
+• Wash Your Hands: Wash your hands often with soap and water before and after handling food including after touching raw ingredients.

-• Use Clean Utensils: Never use utensils or plates that have come into contact with raw meat for cooked foods without cleaning them first.
+• Use Clean Utensils: Don’t use utensils or plates that touched raw meat on cooked food without washing them first.

-By following these food safety guidelines, home cooks can ensure that their dishes are not only delicious but also safe for their loved ones to enjoy.
+If you stick to these food safety rules, you can make sure your meals are not only tasty but also safe for your loved ones to enjoy.

 Health Risks and Concerns